Description and complexity of Non-markovian open quantum dynamics: Overview of results

-We consider non-Markovian open quantum system models where the quantum system, with a finite-dimensional Hilbert space $\mathcal{H}_S \cong \mathbb{C}^d$, interacts with $M$ bosonic baths, which individually are symmetric Fock spaces over $L^2(\mathbb{R})$.
-We will consider a Hamiltonian between the system and the environment that can be formally be written as
+\edit{\emph{Setup}: We consider non-Markovian open quantum system models where a quantum system, described by a finite-dimensional Hilbert space $\mathcal{H}_S$, interacts with $M$ bosonic baths.
+Each bath is individually a symmetric Fock spaces over $L^2(\mathbb{R})$ i.e.~the Hilbert space of the $\alpha^\text{th}$ bath can be described within second quantization with an annihilation operator $a_{\alpha, \omega}$ for $\omega \in \mathbb{R}$ with the canonical commutation relations (CCR)

+Physically, it is convenient to interpret each bath as a continuum of Harmonic oscillators with $a_{\alpha, \omega}$ as the annihilation operator corresponding to the mode of the $\alpha^\text{th}$ bath at frequency $\omega$.
+We will consider a system-environment Hamiltonian that can be formally written as